vmencik/akka-graal-config/README.md

 your Akka project with `native-image`.

 See the [akka-graal-native](https://github.com/vmencik/akka-graal-native) repository for an example of Akka HTTP service compiled into native binary.
-There you can the rest of the configuration for `native-image` and also configuration for Akka itself that makes things easier.
+There you can see the rest of the configuration for `native-image` and also configuration for Akka itself that makes things easier.

 Compatibility